openshift/insights-operator/docs/gathered-data.md

 * Location of events in archive: events/
 * Location of cluster ID: config/id
 * See: docs/insights-archive-sample/config/id
-* Id in config: version
+* Id in config: clusterconfig/version

 ## ConfigMaps